gruntjs/grunt-docs/Configuring-tasks.md

 Note that if a task has been renamed with the [grunt.renameTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-renameTask) method, grunt will look for a property with the _new_ task name in the config object.

 ## Options
-Inside a multi task configuration object, a task-level `options` property may be specified.
+Inside a task-named object, a task-level `options` property may be specified.
 Task-level options will override built-in task defaults.
 In addition, each target may have an `options` property that is specific to that target.
 Target-level options will override task-level options.

 The `options` object is optional and may be omitted if not needed.